TreadKing/movie-magic/README.md

 ### Installation and Use
 1. Install the required files via running -pip install requirements.txt
 2. Create a .env file containing the following information:
-    a.
-MOVIEDB_KEY
+    1. MOVIEDB_KEY
-        Can be obtained by creating an account from [TheMovieDB](https://www.themoviedb.org/) and navigate to API under profile settings.
+        - Can be obtained by creating an account from [TheMovieDB](https://www.themoviedb.org/) and navigate to API under profile settings.
-    b.
-FIREBASE_PROJECT_ID
+    2. FIREBASE_PROJECT_ID
-    c.
-FIREBASE_PRIVATE_KEY
+    3. FIREBASE_PRIVATE_KEY
-    d.
-FIREBASE_CLIENT_EMAIL
+    4. FIREBASE_CLIENT_EMAIL
-    e.
-DATABASE_URL
+    5. DATABASE_URL
-        Can be obtained by creating an account and project at [Firebase](https://firebase.google.com/)
+        - Can be obtained by creating an account and project at [Firebase](https://firebase.google.com/)
-    f.
-GOOGLE_CLIENT_ID
+    6. GOOGLE_CLIENT_ID
-    g.
-GOOGLE_CLIENT_SECRET
+    7. GOOGLE_CLIENT_SECRET
-        Can be obtained by creating a Google Account and creating a Google API Project.
+        - Can be obtained by creating a Google Account and creating a Google API Project.
 Documentation can be found [here](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid)